IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

 - `default_trusted_profile_auto_link` - (Optional, Forces new resource, Boolean) If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
 Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.
 Default value : **true**
 - `default_trusted_profile_target` - (Optional, Forces new resource, String) The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.
+- `boot_firmware_selection_mode` - (Optional, Forces new resource, String) The boot firmware selection mode to use for this virtual server instance template.
+Possible values are: `bios` - Basic Input/Output System (BIOS) boot firmware, `detect` - Automatically detect the appropriate boot firmware, `uefi` - Unified Extensible Firmware Interface (UEFI) boot firmware.
+If unspecified, the default boot firmware selection mode from the profile will be used. **Constraints: Allowable values are: `bios`, `detect`, `uefi`**

 - `enable_secure_boot` - (Optional, Boolean) Indicates whether secure boot is enabled for this virtual server instance.
 If unspecified, the default secure boot mode from the profile will be used. {Select Availability}

   ~>**Note:** The enable_secure_boot is `Select Availability` feature.